Kathryn Whaler

 Kathryn Anne "Kathy" Whaler OBE FRSE FAGU (born 11 June 1956) is a professor of geophysics at the University of Edinburgh School of GeoSciences, in the Research Institute of Earth and Planetary Science and is a member of the Solid Earth Geophysics and Natural Hazards Research Group.

+Whaler was the first woman to be elected to a chair in geophysics within the United Kingdom, and the first female president of the International Union of Geodesy and Geophysics.
+She has received recognition and awards for her contributions to various aspects of geomagnetism and her leadership roles within the geophysics community.

-Early life and Education
+Early life and education

-Born in Salisbury, Whaler attended Croydon High School for Girls (with a year at Old Kampala Senior Secondary School).
+Born in Salisbury, Whaler attended Croydon High School for Girls (with a year at Old Kampala Senior Secondary School, Uganda).
 She attended the University of Sussex between 1974 and 1977, graduating with BSc (1st Class Honours) in Mathematical-Physics.
 Her PhD thesis (1981), completed at the University of Cambridge, was entitled Some applications of inverse theory to geomagnetism.